About This Breed

 The Dachshund originated in the 16th century, where it was bred and used to hunt badgers and foxes.
 More recent in history, it has become a popular companion breed.

-To learn more about Dachshunds and meet other Dachshund lovers, check out our Dachshund Den group in the Pet360 community.
+To learn more about the breed and meet other Dachshund lovers, check out our Dachshund Den group in the Pet360 community.

-The Dachshund is most commonly seen in red, black and tan, blue, and fawn.
+The breed is most commonly seen in red, black and tan, blue, and fawn.